jk-ethz/markdown-reader-web/README.md

 # Markdown-Reader-Web

 Dockerized markdown reader package for the web.
+Compact, lightweight and easy to use.

 ## Usage